• News

 Birchwood Casey Target Spots

-The results on a Birchwood Casey Target Spot, which are great for boresighting a rifle.
+The results on a Birchwood Casey Target Spot, which is great for boresighting a rifle.

 Of course, old school or new, neither boresighting method is the end of the zeroing process.
 You will still need to adjust your scope for greater precision and at greater distances.
 I typically zero my rifles at 100 yards.